Services for people who are homeless

 Our funding

-About 80-90% of funding for patients who are homeless is covered by NHS contracts, and we depend on your help to secure the remainder so that we can deliver high-quality services and provide the best facilities in our hospital.
+90% of funding for patients who are homeless is covered by NHS contracts and we depend on your help to secure the remainder to maintain our staffing, services and facilities.

 Mildmay is a charity providing specialist services to the NHS, not an NHS or private hospital.
-We don't make a profit, and all donations are invested in our services and facilities.
+We don't make a profit and all donations are invested in our patients, staff, services and facilities.

-Help us secure the future of our UK hospital in developing the Homeless Pathway, so we can ensure equal and fair access to healthcare for those who are homeless.
+Help us secure the future of our UK hospital by developing our services for people who are homeless, so we can ensure equal and fair access to healthcare for all.

 Less? is an informative film created by NHS England, Pathway UK, and Groundswell.
 It is about personal stories and journeys to health by people who have experienced and overcome homelessness.